Prans93/Begginer-ML-DL-Models/README.md

 # ML-DL-Models
-MNIST Difgit classification using a CNN
+1. MNIST Digit classification using a CNN
-Wisconsin Breast pathology cancer (Benign or malignant tumor)
+2. Wisconsin Breast pathology cancer (Benign or malignant tumor)